 118. The Commission continues to treat interconnection and delivery as separate aspects of transmission service, and an Interconnection Customer may request Interconnection Service separately from transmission service (delivery of the Generating Facility's power output).
 In the majority of circumstances, interconnection alone is unlikely to affect the reliability of any neighboring Transmission System.
-However, in those rare instances in which the interconnection alone may cause a reliability problem on an Affected System, the Commission adopts the approach of Order No. 888 for Network Upgrades required to protect an Affected System from a reliability problem due to delivery service.56 Under Order No. 888, the Transmission Provider is required to assist the Transmission Customer in coordinating with the Affected System on any Network Upgrades needed to protect the reliability of that system.57 We will also allow the Transmission System with the construction of Network Upgrades to its Transmission System with the construction required on the Affected System.58 As provided in the OATT, the
+However, in those rare instances in which the interconnection alone may cause a reliability problem on an Affected System, the Commission adopts the approach of Order No. 888 for Network Upgrades required to protect an Affected System from a reliability problem due to delivery service.56 Under Order No. 888, the Transmission Provider is required to assist the Transmission Customer in coordinating with the Affected System on any Network Upgrades needed to protect the reliability of that system.57 We will also allow the Transmission System with the construction required on the Affected System.58 As provided in the OATT, the Commission's Dispute Resolution Service is available should